IAHASH/iahash/README.md

 # 📌 Overview

-**IA-HASH** is an open, lightweight, future-proof protocol that allows anyone to *cryptographically verify* that:
+**IAHash** is an open, lightweight, future-proof protocol that allows anyone to *cryptographically verify* that:

 ✔ A prompt was not modified
 ✔ A response was not modified